princyiakov/chronic_kidney_disease_progression/README.md

   - [Giskard](#giskard)
 <!-- tocstop -->

-## What is Chronic Kidney  Disease

-Chronic kidney disease (CKD) affects both of your kidneys at the same time.
-While your body gives you two kidneys to help filter waste, one is not a “back-up” for the other.
-They work in unison to cleanse your body.
-When you are diagnosed with chronic kidney disease (CKD), it means that both of your kidneys are affected and cannot properly filter waste and fluid from your body.

 ## Our Goal
 Using Patiesnt past records we will predict whether a patient will progress in CKD staging or not.